abhijnar/sleep_deprivation_project/README.md

 ### Reports

-QoRTs results collated are in the `reports` directory.
+Collated results from the QoRTs analysis are in the `reports` directory.

 ### Data